ANSHRAMANI1/SynqMail/README.md

 ## The Problem

 Support teams and operations managers receive hundreds of emails daily.
 Manually triaging, summarizing, and forwarding emails to the right person or tool costs hours every week.
-FlowAI automates this entirely — read once, classified and routed automatically.
+SynqMail automates this entirely — read once, classified and routed automatically.

 ## Demo